global vectra helicorp ltd Management discussions

 Global Vectra Helicorp Limited (GVHL) is the largest private sector helicopter operator in India.
 GVHL is listed on the National Stock Exchange of India Limited and the Bombay Stock Exchange Limited and is an ISO 9001-2015, ISO 14001-2015, and OHSAS 45001-2018 certified Company.
 These certifications overarch all GVHL activities, including flight operations, engineering, safety, quality control and commercial systems.
 GVHL is also proud to be a long-term Corporate Member of the Rotary Wing Society of India (RWSI).

-Its prime objective is to continue to deliver world class standards of safety and service to India?s helicopter industry and to be the leader in Offshore Oil & Gas operations.
-We are extremely positive with regard to the continued growth in the helicopter industry in India and abroad.
-To capitalize on this, GVHL will continue to expand its fleet and adapt its services to meet the dynamic needs of these markets.
+The vision of GVHL is to continue to deliver world class standards of safety and service to Indias helicopter industry and to be the leader in Offshore Oil & Gas operations.
+We are positively disposed to the evolution of the helicopter industry in India and abroad.
+To capitalize on this, GVHL will continue to tailor its fleet and adapt its services to meet the dynamic needs of offshore and onshore markets.

-Being the largest private sector helicopter operator in India, GVHL has always ensured that safety is paramount in its operations and has recorded over 2,80,000 accident free hours to date and has also been commended for our safety initiatives, including being awarded "Operator of the Year "in 2016 and 2017 by the India Business Aircraft Operators Association.
+Being the largest private sector helicopter operator in India, GVHL has always ensured that safety is paramount in its operations and has recorded over 3,20,000 accident-free hours to date and has also been commended for our safety initiatives, including being awarded "Operator of the Year" in 2016 and 2017 by the India Business Aircraft Operators Association.
+The unblemished safety track record of GVHL also makes it preferred supplier for the top rung of the country for corporate, religious and leisure travel.
+It has world class maintenance facilities having highly skilled engineers and experienced pilots to ensure safe, secure and uninterrupted services to the nation.

 The major maintenance base for offshore fleet is Mumbai where all maintenance work is carried out including 5000 hours / 05 years check on its Bell 412 and 1200 hours / 04 years check on AW 139 fleet of aircraft in a 6600 sqm state-of-the-art hangar.
 This facility meets international quality standards and maintains all relevant certifications from the Directorate General Civil Aviation (DGCA) as a CAR 145 & CAR-M sub part G approved organization.